greggman/HappyFunTimes/examples.md

 I'm going to have to try these again but to set this up what I had to do was

 *   In Unity, make a new Scene and pick Assets->Import Package->Character Controller
-*   Copy Unity3D/src to Assets/Plugins/HappyFunTimes
+*   Copy Unity3D/src to Assets/Plugins/HappyFunTimes (or make a sym link)
 *   Copy Unity3D/Extra to Assets/Plugins/HappyFunTimesExtra
 *   Copy Unity3d/Examples to Assets/Scripts/HappyFunTimes
 *   Open the scene Unity3D/Examples/Scenes/HappyFunTimesCharacterExample